 - Other awards may be available at the discretion of the department chair through the Nancy Andersen Vocal Activities Fund.

 The Composition Honors Program provides mentorship and performance opportunities to advanced composition students entering grades 9–12.
-Upon successful application to the program, each Honors Composer is paired with an HCD performer or ensemble to create a new work to be premiered in spring 2020.
+Upon successful application to the program, each Honors Composer is paired with an HCD performer or ensemble to create a new work to be premiered at the end of the school year.
 Additionally, students receive mentorship from the head of the Composition and Musicianship department and our Graduate Fellow.
 Students participating in the Honors Program must be enrolled in either private lessons or the Young Composers Project.

 Collaborations are arranged by the Head of the Composition and Musicianship Department.
 These projects differ each year, and past Honors partnerships have been arranged with HCD soloists and chamber ensembles, Opus ’89 string orchestra, Philharmonia Winds, and the Dance Department.
 The exact nature and timeline for each Honors Composition project is decided no later than the first few weeks of the fall semester.